-- (a) The proximity of sensitive areas to the discharge including the effect of new activities discharging contaminants into air near established sensitive areas. - (b) Areas where the discharge may cause an exceedance or breach of the ambient air quality standards of the National Environmental Standards for Air Quality or exceed the Health-based Guideline Values in Table 1 of the Ambient Air Quality Guidelines (or their replacements or amendments). - (c) Adverse effects on air quality values identified in the relevant iwi and hapū resource management plans during assessments of resource consent applications. - (d) The effect of the prevailing weather conditions, including rainfall, wind speed and wind direction. - (e) The effect of the discharge on human health, cultural values, amenity values, the environment, and regionally significant infrastructure. - (f) Cumulative effects. - (g) Whether a change to an activity expressly allowed by an existing resource consent will cause a net increase of particulates into an airshed in breach of the ambient air quality standard for particulates of the National Environmental Standards for Air Quality. - (h) The operational requirements and locational constraints relevant to the discharge and/or activity. - (i) Any other recognised air quality guidelines or standards (not listed) that are appropriate to the discharge.
+- (a) The proximity of sensitive areas to the discharge including the effect of new activities discharging contaminants into air near established sensitive areas. - (b) Areas where the discharge may cause an exceedance or breach of the ambient air quality standards of the National Environmental Standards for Air Quality or exceed the Health-based Guideline Values in Table 1 of the Ambient Air Quality Guidelines (or their replacements or amendments). - (c) Adverse effects on air quality values identified in the relevant iwi and hapū resource management plans during assessments of resource consent applications. - (d) The effect of the prevailing weather conditions, including rainfall, wind speed and wind direction. - (e) The effect of the discharge on human health, cultural values, amenity values, the environment, and regionally significant infrastructure.

-(j) The FIDOL factors (frequency, intensity, duration, offensiveness, location) when determining adverse effects in relation to odour and dust discharges.

-(k) The investment of existing infrastructure that mitigates adverse effects of discharges of contaminants to air.
+- (f) Cumulative effects. - (g) Whether a change to an activity expressly allowed by an existing resource consent will cause a net increase of particulates into an airshed in breach of the ambient air quality standard for particulates of the National Environmental Standards for Air Quality. - (h) The operational requirements and locational constraints relevant to the discharge and/or activity, for example for rural production activities. - (i) Any other recognised air quality guidelines or standards (not listed) that are appropriate to the discharge. - (j) The FIDOL factors (frequency, intensity, duration, offensiveness, location) when determining adverse effects in relation to odour and dust discharges. - (k) The investment of existing infrastructure that mitigates adverse effects of discharges of contaminants to air. - (I) The nature of the background receiving environment.